Intellium/open-as-cgw/README.md

 	# start the gui in development mode
 	sudo /usr/bin/perl /vagrant/gui/script/limesgui_server.pl

-By default, the copy of the repository on your local machine is synced with the VM and is available under /vagrant.
+By default the repository on your local machine is synced with the Vagrant VM and is available under /vagrant within the virtual machine.

 **Contributing**